mautic/developer-documentation-new/docs/components/forms_advanced.rst

 *****************

 As stated in Symfony's documentation as referenced in the preceding section, Form type classes are the best way to go.
-Mautic makes it easy to register :xref:`Form type services<Symfony 4 custom form field type>` through the bundle's config file.
+Mautic makes it easy to register :xref:`Form type services<Symfony 4 custom Form field type>` through the bundle's config file.
 Refer to the :ref:`Service config items` section.

 Data sanitizing